 By Heather Rhoades

-Summer squash include zucchini, yellow crookneck, patty pan or scallop, yellow straightneck and any other squash that has a thin, tender skin.
+Summer squash includes any squash that has a thin, tender skin such as:

 The size of summer squash can become rather large, but you will enjoy them more if you pick them small.
 The best time when to harvest squash of these varieties is while they are still small.
 The size of summer squash when it is ready to be picked is around 6 inches long or wide, if it is the patty pan variety.

-Beyond this size, summer squash begins to develop a think skin and become bitter.
+Beyond this size, summer squash begins to develop a think skin and becomes bitter.
 The flavor is not the best for cooking.
 Frequent harvesting will also encourage the plant to produce more fruit.

-Winter squash includes butternut, acorn, spaghetti, buttercup and any squash that you can store through the winter.
+Winter squash includes any squash that you can store through the winter.
 Popular types are: